 4. Multi-Material Compatibilizers for Recycling

-We previously covered how many single-material films are recyclable, but what about multi-material constructions?
+We previously covered how many single-material films are store drop-off recyclable, but what about multi-material constructions?
 For the most part, standard off the shelf multi-material plastic films are extremely difficult to recycle – and often are not recyclable at all.
 These products require advanced recycling infrastructure capable of separating the different materials into different recycling streams.

 Check out our new InteGreen™ Store Drop-off Recycle-Ready barrier films, which feature EVOH-compatibilized materials.